alphaorderly/Magic-Mirror-v2-React-module-template/README.md

 Repository: https://github.com/alphaorderly/Magic-Mirror-v2-React-module-template

 The repository root IS the module root (no extra nested folder).
-You have two common options to install:
+You have three common options to install:

 Option A – Clone directly with desired module name (recommended):
 ```bash